Lupita Lara: Career

 Lara began her career as a child actress at an early age.
 At age five, Lara made her debut in the children's play La Jota.
 At that time she also made her television debut, participating in the programs Bombonsico, Biberolandia and Yo fui testigo.
-In soap operas she made his debut in 1963 in El secreto, together with Magda Guzmán and José Gálvez.
-One of his most famous and remembered characters has been Lupita, the sympathetic and dreamy protagonist of Mi secretaria, the successful comedy starring also Pompín Iglesias, César Bono, Zoila Quiñones and Judy Ponte in 1978.
+In soap operas she made her debut in 1963 in El secreto, together with Magda Guzmán and José Gálvez.
+One of her most famous and remembered characters has been Lupita, the sympathetic and dreamy protagonist of Mi secretaria, the successful comedy starring also Pompín Iglesias, César Bono, Zoila Quiñones and Judy Ponte in 1978.
 The series was so successful that it extended to 1986.

-She still working on soap operas, in her career she has outstanding performances in Cruz de amor, Barata de primavera, La fiera, Amor de nadie, De frente al sol, Carita de ángel, El noveno mandamiento, La otra y Amar sin límites, among many others.
+She still works in soap operas, having given outstanding performances in Cruz de amor, Barata de primavera, La fiera, Amor de nadie, De frente al sol, Carita de ángel, El noveno mandamiento, and La otra y Amar sin límites, among many others.